ChristianSiebke/DReaM-Driver-Reaction-Model/sim/doc/source/installation_guide/sim_installation_guide/installation/30_prerequisites.rst

       The first line of each OSI proto file specifies the protobuf syntax used.
       If Arenas support is added before the syntax specification, errors occur.

-   If everything goes well, ``protoc`` will generate all the magic necessary, otherwise issues an error during compilation.

 #.
 Create build directory

    .. code-block::